 Above is a video of Yoda going off a little.

 Much to my relief, he texted me a few days later and told me about a USPSA pistol competition being hosted at a recently built indoor shooting range in my area.
 Due to his role as my teacher in the dark arts of pistol badassdome, I took to calling him Yoda.
-I was so pumped to get to try out the shooting sports, and a little relieved that I wasn’t going to avoid having an ether soaked rag over my face, and being shoved in the back of a rusty old child molester van.
+I was so pumped to get to try out the shooting sports, and a little relieved that I was going to avoid having an ether soaked rag over my face, and being shoved in the back of a rusty old child molester van.
 There’s always time for that on the weekends, I suppose.

 My First USPSA Competition – What Took Me So Long?: